itthinx/affiliates-woocommerce-light/readme.txt

 == Upgrade Notice ==

 = 1.3.2 =
-* This release is full compatible with Woocommerce 3.0.0
+* This release is compatible with Woocommerce 3.0.0